 Immerse yourself in centuries of captivating history at the Columbia Gorge Museum.
 This gem brings the rich stories of the region and its inhabitants to life through an eclectic mix of exhibits.
 Learn about Indigenous communities, the area’s geography, pioneers, and more.
 Kids will love to explore the “steam donkey” that defined the early lumber industry.

 For dinner, make your way to Henni’s Kitchen & Bar in White Salmon.
-This spot is known for its famous fresh dishes inspired from cuisines from around the world, and the best part- everything is made from scratch.
+This spot is known for its famous fresh dishes inspired by cuisines from around the world, and everything is made from scratch.

 Day 2: Skamania to Vancouver